A traditional Russian cake consisting of giant honey flavoured biscuits with a filling of caramelised condensed milk, adorned with almond flakes.

 Sift in the flour and mix.
 The batter should end up being very thick and dough-like.
 Do not use an electric mixer, it is better to mix with a wooden spoon, and finish the mixing with your hands as though you are kneading bread.

-Divide the dough mixture into 9 equal parts (weighing roughly 70g each).
+Divide the dough mixture into 6 equal parts (weighing roughly 80g each).

-Place 1 dough ball onto a piece of baking paper dusted with flour and roll out as thin as possible.
-Cut out a circle using a giant biscuit cutter or a round baking tin (mine is 22cm in diameter).
-Pierce the circle with a fork several times.
+Place 1 dough ball onto a piece of baking paper and roll out.
+Cut out a circle using a giant biscuit cutter or a round baking tin (mine is 16cm in diameter).
+Pierce the circle with a fork all over.
 Repeat for all dough balls.

 Make sure to cool the biscuits flat, and don’t discard the cut off bits from the edges, you will need them later.

-Make the buttercream filling: using a mixer, make the butter fluffy.
-Slowly add the cooked condensed milk and honey.
+Make the filling: using a mixer, make the sour cream fluffy.
+Slowly add the cooked condensed milk.
 Put to one side.

 Crush the leftover edges from the biscuits.
 Crush the walnuts separably.
 Mix most of the crushed walnuts with the crushed biscuits, leaving a little bit for decorating the top later.